MX Puppis

 MX Puppis (MX Pup) is a class B1.5IV (blue subgiant) star in the constellation Puppis.
 Its apparent magnitude varies irregularly between magnitude 4.6 and 4.9 and it is classified as a Gamma Cassiopeiae variable.
 It is approximately 930 light years away based on parallax.

-It is a γ Cas variable, ranging from 4.92 to 4.60 magnitude.
+MX Puppis was first found to be a variable star by Alan William James Cousins in 1959.
+It was given its variable star designation in 1972.